 This section provides an outline of the clinical curriculum, policies and procedures.
-Complete details of the final year curriculum can be found in the Primary Intern Manual 2013-2014, which is available on Moodle.
+Complete details of the final year curriculum can be found in the Primary Intern Manuals 2014-2015: Clinical Education and Clinical Operations, which are available on Moodle.

 Clinical Curriculum